shubham-aero/composite-wingbox-analyzer/README.md

 local pressure bending, large-deflection behaviour or aeroelastic stability.
 See [MODEL.md](MODEL.md) for the equations, conventions and full limitations.

-The default carbon/epoxy properties and loads are illustrative.
+The initial carbon/epoxy properties and loads are illustrative.
 Replace them with verified material data, design allowables and applicable load cases before using the results for an engineering decision.